-If you are already a member of the sim, and you would like to add another character, you should take a look at the Wanted Positions Page, and then contact the Game Moderator via PM on the forum (not on Discord) and see if you are A) eligible to add another character, B) if your character concept fits the story and C) if s/he can be added at the current juncture in the story.
-If the story is in the middle of an Episode, this might be difficult depending on the circumstances (the same reason why new Applicants are not allowed new characters upon joining the sim at this juncture).
+If you have been an active member of the sim for more than 3 months, and you would like to add another character, you should take a look at the Wanted Positions Page, and then contact the Game Moderator via PM on the forum (not on Discord) and see if you are A) eligible to add another character, B) if your character concept fits the story and C) if s/he can be added at the current juncture in the story.
+If the story is in the middle of an Episode, this might be difficult depending on the circumstances.

-The maximum allowed player characters (not counting NPCs, which are available for all writers) in Star Trek: Theurgy is 4 (four) characters for all members except the GM, who has to tell the story on many fronts, spread across the whole ship and all its departments.
-The only exception to the maximum limit of 4 characters is if the Game Moderator grants specific permission to write a story-specific, temporary NPC in an Episode.
+The maximum allowed player characters in Star Trek: Theurgy is 4 (four) characters for all members except the GM, who has to tell the story on many fronts, spread across the whole ship and all its departments.
+Total number is not counting NPCs, which are available for all writers.
+There is also a Token Reward on the Story Objectives page to strive for, if you're ambitious.
+Besides this Token Reward, the only exception to the maximum limit of 4 characters is if the Game Moderator grants specific permission to write a story-specific, temporary NPC in an Episode.